 Device management overview

-A key task of any Administrator is to protect and secure an organization's resources and data on user devices in their organization.
+A key task of any Administrator is to protect and secure an organization’s resources and data on user devices in their organization.
 This task is device management.
-Users have many devices where they open and share personal files, visit websites, and install apps and games.
-These same users are also employees and students.
-They want to use their devices to access work and school resources, such as email and OneNote, and access them quickly.
+Users receive and send email from personal accounts, browse websites from home and from restaurants, and install apps and games.
+These users are also employees and students.
+On their devices, they want to access work and school resources, such as email and OneNote, and access them quickly.
 As an administrator, your goal is to protect these resources, and provide easy access for users across their many devices, all at the same time.

 Device management enables organizations to protect and secure their resources and data, and from different devices.

 Using a device management provider, organization can make sure that only authorized people and devices get access to proprietary information.
 Similarly, device users can feel at ease accessing work data from their phone, because they know their device meet their organization's security requirements.
 As an organization, you might ask - What should we use to protect our resources?

 The answer is Microsoft Intune.
 Intune offers mobile device management (MDM) and mobile application management (MAM).
 Some key tasks of any MDM or MAM solution are to: